Skip to content

 The inference

 A finite past.
 A specific set of physical constants.
+A fit chemistry.
 A digital code.
 An interlocking translation system.
 Rotary motors.
 Body plans appearing in five to ten million years.
-Engineers copying the result.
+Engineers copying the result.[1][2]

 A note on scope